jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.2.1 CPU Local Bus Connector

-The AmigaPCI utilizes a CPU Local Bus connector to attach CPU devices to the AmigaPCI main board.
-The AmigaPCI has no CPU on the main board.
-Instead, the CPU is contained on it's own daughter card.
-This approach enables easier CPU upgrades and allows for inclusion of AUTOCONFIG devices on the CPU Local Bus card.
+The AmigaPCI utilizes a CPU Local Bus port to attach CPU devices to the AmigaPCI main board.
+The AmigaPCI has no CPU or fast RAM on the main board.
+Instead, the CPU and fast RAM is contained on a daughter card.
+This approach enables easier CPU upgrades with RAM logic suited to the specific processor and allows for inclusion of AUTOCONFIG devices on the CPU Local Bus card.
+See Section 2.0.

 #### 1.2.2 PCI